CSIS-iLab/india-states/_analysis/states-update-dec-24-2019-1.md

 **West Bengal**

-Cementing her fierce opposition against the Citizenship Amendment Act and National Register of Citizens, West Bengal Chief Minister Mamata Banerjee declared that government would not allow any detention center to be built in the state. **Source:** [Deccan Chronicle](https://www.deccanchronicle.com/nation/politics/281219/mamata-banerjee-says-will-not-allow-detention-centre-in-west-bengal.html)
+Cementing her fierce opposition against the Citizenship Amendment Act and National Register of Citizens, West Bengal chief minister Mamata Banerjee declared that government would not allow any detention center to be built in the state. **Source:** [Deccan Chronicle](https://www.deccanchronicle.com/nation/politics/281219/mamata-banerjee-says-will-not-allow-detention-centre-in-west-bengal.html)

 **Best of the Rest**